vivid-planet/comet/.changeset/hungry-hornets-agree.md

 "@comet/cms-api": major
 ---

-Enhance CronJob Module
+Enhance CronJob module

--   CronJob page now shows lastest job run
+-   Show latest job run on `CronJobsPage`
--   CronJob page allows to trigger cron jobs manually
+-   Add option to manually trigger cron jobs to `CronJobsPage`
--   Subpage of CronJob page shows all job runs
+-   Add subpage to `CronJobsPage` that shows all job runs

 Warning: Only include this module if all your users should be able to trigger cron jobs manually or you have sufficient access control in place.

-Includes following changes to the public api:
+Includes the following breaking changes:

--   JobStatus is renamed to KubernetesJobStatus to avoid naming conflicts
+-   Rename `JobStatus` to `KubernetesJobStatus` to avoid naming conflicts
--   Rename BuildRuntime to JobRuntime
+-   Rename `BuildRuntime` to `JobRuntime`